traitecoevo/plant/doc/ode.md

 ## Default step size

 Need some way (for Evolve) of setting a reasonable default step size.
 Not sure when this makes sense to change, either.
+For our main use, we want the solver to preserve the step size over calls, resets, and changes in states.
+So I'll probably set it up to go much the same way as the min and max step size.
+Probably do all of that through a control list; I have the code for that in diversitree.

 ## Stepper direction